How to Stop Pacifier Dependency

 To learn how to stop pacifier dependency in these toddlers, find a small treat that they want more than their pacifier.
 Suddenly that thumb doesn’t look like as much fun anymore.

 5. Remind Your Child of Gross, Icky Germs

 Some children don’t like being dirty.
 They naturally have a strong aversion to germs of any sort.
 These toddlers will wail and wail if their pacifier falls onto the floor, obviously contaminated with the most horrendous of things unseen.
 Nothing will console them until it’s been properly washed and rinsed and finally returned to them.

 These children are easier to convert from the pacifier.
-To wean your toddler off pacifier, all you have to do is remind them of all the germs that live on their bink and eventually they will gross themselves out.
+The easiest way how to stop pacifier dependency in these toddlers is to remind them of all the germs that live on their bink (and eventually they will gross themselves out.)